moddroid94/STLVault/README.md

 This is developed to be deployed with portainer directly using the repo as a source.

+Images for Docker will be available in the future.

 ## Stack:
 - SQLite
 - FastAPI